aakers24/THM/Paths/SOC1/SOC1.md

 * Internet Explorer and Edge History - The browsing history includes files opened on the system even those not opened using the browser.
 They have a prefix of "file:///".
 Many tools can analyze web cache data including Autopsy.

 * Setupapi dev logs for USB devices - "C:\Windows\inf\setupapi.dev.log" stores setup information when any new device is attached to the system

 ---

+### Linux Forensics

+#### Linux System Config and Info

+* In linux, instead of the registry database and special registry hive files, linux's configuration and information is held in regular files, most of which are usually located in the /etc/ directory.

+* Some useful information that will be common points of interest include -

+    * OS-Release - /etc/os-release

+    * Accounts - /etc/passwd contains entries with 7 colon-seperated fields which contain username, password info, uid, gid, description, home dir info, and default shell.
+User created user accounts have uids of 1000+.

+        * /etc/shadow may also contain password information for accounts.

+    * Groups - /etc/group

+    * Sudoers - Users may only elevate priviliges using sudo if present in the sudoers file /etc/sudoers

+    * Login Info - In /var/log/, the btmp file contains info about failed logins and the wtmp file contains data about logins.
+These are binary files read using `last`.

+    * Authentication Logs - Every user authentication on a linux system is logged.
+The auth log is /var/log/auth.log.

+    * Hostname - /etc/hostname

+    * Timezone - /etc/timezone

+    * Network -

+        * /etc/network/interfaces shows network interfaces

+        * `ip` can be used for finding MAC and IP addresses of the interfaces and more

+        * `netstat` can be used to monitor active network connections

+    * DNS - /etc/hosts holds the DNS name assignment configuration

+        * /etc/resolv.conf holds info regarding the DNS servers that the system uses for DNS resolution

+    * Processes Running - `ps`

+#### Forensics

+* Persistence Mechanisms - Ways for a program to remain/run on a system after a reboot.

+    * Cron Jobs - Programs that run at set time intervals. /etc/crontab has the information on them.

+    * Startup Services - /etc/init.d/ contains a list of services that start when the system boots.

+    * .bashrc - A script that runs when a shell is spawned.
+There is usually a .bashrc file made for each user that is stored in their home directory.
+The system-wide settings are located at /etc/bash.bashrc and /etc/profile.

+* Sudo execution history - Stored in the previously mentioned auth log /var/log/auth.log.

+* Bash history - Every user has a bash history unless it's configured to be deleted or not stored in some way.
+The history is stored in the user's home directory ~/.bash_history.

+* Text Editor Histories - A history of files accessed using vim or other very common text editors.

+    * Vim stores logs for opened files in ~/.viminfo

+* Logs - Generally found in /var/log/

+    * Syslog - Configurable amount of detail stored regarding system activity. /var/log/syslog

+    * Auth logs - Previously discussed twice. /var/log/auth.log but there can be multiple with appended indices (e.g. /var/log/auth.log.1) It is possible to access them all with /var/log/auth.log*

+    * Other logs - Most logs will be located in /var/log/ including most application logs.

+---

+### Autopsy

+* Autopsy is an open-source DF platform that can run cross-platform.

+* Autopsy files have an extension of .aut

+* Autopsy supports raw single, raw split, EnCase, and virtual machine disk image formats.

+* Ingest Modules are made to analyze and retrieve specific data from the drive.

+---

+### Redline

+* Redline is an open-source windows app intended to give a high-level view of memory analysis through a nice GUI.

+* Redline provides the ability to capture and analyze various amounts of the disk/memory depends on the operating system.

+* IOC files - They are basically just plaintext files containing indicators of compromise which are stored in .ioc files.
+They can be modified and shared with the security community.

+* FireEye, the company that created Redline, also created a program called IOC Editor which can be used to create .ioc files.

+* The IOC Search Collector in Redline uses IOC files and ignores data that doesn't match your IOCs.

+---